Singer Mary Wilson Kept The Supremes Legacy Alive

 Mary met Florence Ballard in High School while singing in their talent show.

-Formed the all-girls group called the Primettes in 1959.
+Formed the all-girl group called the Primettes in 1959.

 The Primettes signed to Motown in 1961.